Introduction

 For guidance on procuring these documents, it’s advisable to consult with your local police station.
 Once you have both the certificate and the search result, and they confirm the vehicle’s non-stolen status, the vehicle can be treated as per the regulations for unclaimed goods.
 Such vehicles can then be moved from the parking lot or stored for future action.

-However, it’s important to note that in NSW, actions like wheel clamping, towing, or detaining a motor vehicle without the owner’s consent are prohibited.
+However, it’s important to note that in NSW, actions like wheel-clamping, towing, or detaining a motor vehicle without the owner’s consent are prohibited.
 Simply citing by-laws or displaying signs doesn’t grant the authority to carry out such measures.

 While reactive measures, such as reaching out to law enforcement or local authorities to report illegal parking, might not always yield results, proactive approaches tend to be more effective.
 Implementing preventive measures not only deters unauthorised parking from the outset but is also cost-effective and contributes to maintaining a harmonious environment within the strata community.